 The program is co-sponsored by the Northeast Board of Cooperative Educational Services (BOCES) and the East Central BOCES, which provide collaborative programs to rural Colorado school districts that have limited resources for gifted and talented programming, said Paula McGuire, gifted and talented coordinator for Northeast BOCES.

-The event also will include a parent talk at 5:45 p.m. at the junior college on “Understanding inflammation and minimizing its effects on brain function and development” by CU Boulder graduate student Kelsey Loupy.
-This talk will discuss recent discoveries in the fields of neuroscience and physiology that explain how inflammation negatively affects the brain, how chronic physical, mental and emotional stress can lead to inflammation in the brain, and how we can protect our brains from the negative effects of inflammation.
+The event also will include a parent talk titled “Understanding inflammation and minimizing its effects on brain function and development” by CU Boulder graduate student Kelsey Loupy.
+This talk will discuss recent discoveries in neuroscience and physiology that explain how inflammation negatively affects the brain, how chronic physical, mental and emotional stress can lead to inflammation in the brain, and how to protect the brain from the negative effects of inflammation.

-McGuire said the workshop will allow gifted and talented students from different school districts to interact with each other, and to learn about ideas and concepts that are not part of the regular curriculum.
+McGuire said the workshop allows gifted and talented students from different school districts to interact with each other, and to learn about ideas and concepts that are not part of the regular curriculum.

 “This is a wonderful opportunity for high-ability students and their families to celebrate their love of learning through fun, interactive activities and to be together for a whole day,” McGuire said.

-The neuroscience consortium is a state-of-the-art magnetic resonance imaging research facility located at the Institute of Cognitive Science at CU Boulder that features the work of neuroscientists, physicists and engineers from across the Rocky Mountain region who study addiction, pain, emotion, attention, sleep, learning and memory and develop innovative MRI methods and analysis techniques.
+The neuroimaging consortium is a state-of-the-art magnetic resonance imaging research facility located at CU Boulder’s Institute of Cognitive Science that features the work of neuroscientists, physicists and engineers from across the Rocky Mountain region who study addiction, pain, emotion, attention, sleep, learning and memory and develop innovative MRI methods and analysis techniques.

 The consortium’s outreach programs, which are funded through a CU Boulder Outreach Award, bring this research to the community through neuroscience lessons and demonstrations on campus and in schools around the state, Speer said.